futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 buildG = accumArray (flip (:)) []

 mkEmpty :: (Ix i, MA.MArray (MA.STUArray s) Bool m)
-        => (i, i)
-        -> m (MA.STUArray s i Bool)
+        => (i, i) -> m (MA.STUArray s i Bool)
 mkEmpty bnds = MA.newArray bnds False

 contains :: (Ix i, MA.MArray (MA.STUArray s) Bool m)
-         => MA.STUArray s i Bool
+         => MA.STUArray s i Bool -> i -> m Bool
-         -> i
-         -> m Bool
 contains = MA.readArray

 include :: (Ix i, MA.MArray a Bool m) => a i Bool -> i -> m ()
 include arr v = MA.writeArray arr v True
 ```

-And now let's have a look that the generate and prune algorithm.
+Now let's understand what the generate and prune technique does at a high level:
-In a nutshell: the generate step describes how to create all
+first the "generate" step describes how to create all possible possible trees
-possible trees from a given vertex and the prune step discards the trees that do
+from a given vertex and the "prune" step discards the trees that do not
-not respect the invariants of DFS, namely (sub-)trees whose root is a vertex
+respect the invariants of the algorithm, namely (sub-)trees whose root is a vertex
 that has already been discovered.
 The approach guarantees the efficiency of the
 algorithm because the evaluation strategy of languages with non-strict semantics
 (call-by-need or lazy evaluation) assures that an expression is evaluated on-demand